Anthropocentric bias in language model evaluation: Taxonomy of Anthropocentric Bias

 \subsection{An objection}

-We now anticipate an objection to our discussion of Type-II anthropocentrism: since the only indisputable examples of language-driven cognition we have are human, and since the capacities of LLMs are acquired through training on human-produced data, isn't it appropriate to treat human cognition as the only appropriate yardstick for studying LLMs?
-Our response is that it depends on how we conceive of human cognition as a yardstick.
+We now anticipate an objection to our discussion of mechanistic chauvinism: since the only indisputable examples of language-driven cognition are human, and since the capacities of LLMs are acquired through training on human-produced data, isn't human cognition the most appropriate yardstick for studying LLMs?
+Our response is that it depends on how the yardstick is used.
 While we can -- and presumably must -- \textit{begin} our investigation of LLM competencies by comparing them to our own, the role of human cognition as a benchmark can be overstated in two ways.
-First, the human competencies we use as reference points should be regarded as what philosopher Ali Boyle calls ``investigative kinds" \citep{boyleDisagreementClassificationComparative2024} - they serve as an initial search template, but not as necessary conditions for cognitive status.
+First, the human competencies we use as reference points should be regarded as what philosopher Ali Boyle calls ``investigative kinds'' \citep{boyleDisagreementClassificationComparative2024} - they serve as an initial search template, but not as necessary conditions for cognitive status.
 Second, questions of the form ``Do LLMs have cognitive competence $C$?'' should be treated as \textit{empirical} questions.
 Though this may seem self-evident, it is a principle that is easy to violate, particularly when we assume that facts about implementation are among the distinguishing features between competence $A$ and competence $B$.
-If facts about the physical implementation of a competence are included in its definition, then it will be impossible for LLMs, which are implemented in silicon computers, to acquire \textit{any} of the competencies that humans enjoy.
-Moreover, this impossibility will be logical, rather than empirical.
-In order to preserve the empirical character of debates about LLM capacities, therefore, we must focus on the algorithmic level of description, where facts about implementation are explicitly set aside.
+To preserve the empirical character of debates about the capacities of LLMs, we must focus on the appropriate level of analysis.
+Following Marr's classic framework, this means focusing on the computational and algorithmic levels, where we ask both \textit{what} the system computes and \textit{which} algorithms enable it to perform that computation.
+Defining competence at the physical or implementational level---for example, by requiring a biological substrate---would make the question of whether an LLM could possess a human-like competence non-empirical by definition.
+Therefore, our investigation explicitly sets aside facts about physical implementation.